On this page

 How do I start the amendment demand process?

 Ideally, most disputes about registrations should be resolved directly between you and the secured party.
 Therefore, regardless of whether you want to use the administrative or judicial process, they both start the same way – by sending a written demand called an amendment demand.
-This notice must be sent to the person who made the registration, known as the secured party.
-5
+This notice must be sent to the person who made the registration, known as the secured party, as outlined under section 178 of the PPS Act.

 In order to meet the requirements of the PPS Act, you must send the notice to the secured party’s address for service.
 This is listed in the registration.
-This and other relevant information can be found by doing a PPSR search on the registration.6
+This and other relevant information can be found by doing a PPSR search on the registration.
+Current information regarding search fees available at Fees for using the PPSR.

 If you know of any other email or postal address at which you can contact the secured party, you may also want to send a copy of the amendment demand to those addresses.